 Blue Lagoon was not what we’d expected on an October day, as it was overcrowded and the music was screaming from one of the snack bars.
 We couldn’t resist all that, so after a quick stop here, we swam to Cominotto, came back the same way, and walked around the island to discover all the best things to do in Comino.

 Comino Island Walk

 If you are not interested in spending the whole time at the beach, the pathways and trails will keep you occupied for the rest of the day.
-A walk around the island on the main trail is about 7km.
+A walk around the island on the main trail is about 7km and it’s with no doubt one of the best things to do in Comino.
 You can explore the paths along the cliffs, walk into the island’s interior and discover the abandoned buildings and the St. Mary’s tower.
 We’ve walked a whole loop and met no one else; thus, it felt like we were alone on a deserted island.

 If you’re walking during the summer months, be sure to take plenty of water with you.
 Besides the snack bars near the Blue Lagoon, there is no other refreshment spot.
 We’ve walked the island in October, and it was over 35degrees.

-You’ll have the chance to see and photograph the lagoon from the water since both the ferries and the private boats stop here on the way back to Malta.
+If you don’t want to discover the Crystal lagoon on foot, don’t worry.
+You’ll have the chance to see and photograph it from the water since both the ferries and the private boats stop here on the way back to Malta.

 The Abandoned Hospital

 On your way to St. Mary’s Tower, you will bump into an abandoned building.
 Back in the day, the hospital was used for soldiers returning home from the battles.
 There is not much to do here, and you can’t go inside as some parts of the building are still in use for private purposes.